 Digitalia has expanded its access of new streaming videos.
 Digitalia streams feature films and documentaries in Spanish, Portuguese, and 34 other languages, all with English subtitles.
 Includes collections of Latin American, Cuban, Brazilian, European and French cinema as well as early 20th century animation.

-The Journal of Visualized Experiments (JoVE) is offering free access to JoVE Education until June 15, 2020.
+The Journal of Visualized Experiments (JoVE) has made its coronavirus focused content and related resources freely available.
 JoVE publishes peer reviewed videos of research protocols.

 New films have been added to Docuseek2, a portal for independent, documentary, educational and social issue video and films.